yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 #### Releasing <span id="releasing"></span>

-To let other people know your extension, you need to release it to public.
+To let other people know about your extension, you need to release it to the public.

-If it is the first time you release an extension, you should register it on a Composer repository, such as [Packagist](https://packagist.org/).
-After that, all you need to do is simply creating a release tag (e.g. `v1.0.1`) on the VCS repository of your extension and notify the Composer repository about the new release.
+If it is the first time you are releasing an extension, you should register it on a Composer repository, such as [Packagist](https://packagist.org/).
+After that, all you need to do is simply create a release tag (e.g. `v1.0.1`) on the VCS repository of your extension and notify the Composer repository about the new release.
 People will then be able to find the new release, and install or update the extension through the Composer repository.

-In the releases of your extension, besides code files you should also consider including the following to help other people learn about and use your extension:
+In the releases of your extension, in addition to code files, you should also consider including the following to help other people learn about and use your extension:

 * A readme file in the package root directory: it describes what your extension does and how to install and use it.